 Two Rules for Using the White Balance Card:

 Gray cards: 18% cards do work for white balance, but they are pretty dark because they are intended to have a reflection of 18% (for exposure purposes).
 They really don't make neutral gray color claims, but most are fairly close.
 See more about gray cards.
 This 18% value was believed to be what the human eye sees as middle gray, and ink press printers used the card to calibrate their ink in the old days.
 You should realize that other than this notion, there is nothing 50% about the 18% card, and digital sees it as 18% (when linear, before gamma).
 So in the 1930s, 18% was popularized as being visual middle gray by Ansel Adams in his Zone System, which was about visual results seen by eye in prints.
 There was no digital data back then, and 18% is NOT 50% of anything.
-Light meters are instead calibrated to 12.5% (Sekonic, Nikon, Canon, but Minolta was 14%).
+Light meters are instead calibrated to 12.5% (Sekonic, Nikon, and Canon are, but Minolta and Kenko are 14%.
+None are 18%.)
 Kodak always said to open 1/2 stop if metering on their 18% gray card (which converts to 12%).
 Which again, is about brightness of reflection, and the ink is not specified to be neutral color.
 The 18% cards are pretty dark for white balance, and today the newer "digital" gray white balance cards are a much lighter shade, using color controlled inks for this White Balance purpose.
 White is very good for White Balance too.

 Incidentally, we can still buy "Kodak" gray cards, but Kodak has not manufactured gray cards in twenty years.
 Kodak sold their printing business to Silver Pixel Press around 1995, who sold it to Tiffen in 2000.
 Both have sold "Kodak" branded cards, and Tiffen still makes Kodak Wratten filters, but apparently now they sell rights to make "Kodak" gray cards to others.
 Any new "Kodak" 18% gray card was not made by Kodak, and 18% cards are not necessarily exactly neutral (but are usually fairly close).
 Far better than nothing, but if your goal is white balance, you can get actual white balance cards.